 - Add some of the broth and stir until smooth to ensure there are no flour lumps.
 Continue this process until all the broth is added.
 Bring to a boil.

 - Reduce and simmer for 10 minutes.

-- If desired, add the ground turkey and white beans and heat through.
+- If desired, add the cooked pork or ground turkey and white beans and heat through.